Newly Appointed Chinese Foreign Minister Wang To Pay Visit To Turkey On July 26 - Ankara - UrduPoint

 Newly Appointed Chinese Foreign Minister Wang To Pay Visit To Turkey On July 26 - Ankara

-The newly appointed Chinese Foreign Minister Wang Yi will visit Turkey on July 26, the Turkish Foreign Ministry said on Tuesday
+MOSCOW (UrduPoint News / Sputnik - 26th July, 2023) The newly appointed Chinese foreign minister, Wang Yi, will visit Turkey on July 26, the Turkish Foreign Ministry said on Tuesday.

-MOSCOW (UrduPoint News / Sputnik - 25th July, 2023) The newly appointed Chinese Foreign Minister Wang Yi will visit Turkey on July 26, the Turkish Foreign Ministry said on Tuesday.
+Wang was appointed by the Chinese parliament earlier this day following the announcement of former Foreign Minister Qin Gang's resignation.
+Qin had not appeared in public for about a month now, prompting media speculation across the globe.

 "H.E.
 Mr. Wang Yi, Member of the Political Bureau of the Communist Party of China (CPC) Central Committee, Director of the Office of the Foreign Affairs Commission of the CPC Central Committee and Foreign Minister, will pay a visit to Turkiye on 26 July 2023," the statement said.